Research

 College Coursework Portfolios and Early Career Trajectories

-I apply the validated RIASEC measurement model described above to real course descriptions linked with postsecondary transcripts and resume data.
-I construct individual coursework "portfolios" as a summative measure of undergraduate learning to examine how the depth and breadth of competencies students acquire influence early-career job choices and transitions.
+I apply the validated RIASEC measurement model described above to postsecondary course descriptions linked with students' transcripts and resume data from Burning Glass.
+I construct individual coursework "portfolios" as a summative measure of undergraduate learning to examine how the depth and breadth of coursework content influence early-career job choices, tenure, and transitions.

 Beyond Algebra II: The Impact of Four Years of High School Math on College and Major Choice

-This paper uses causal inference methods to examine how a state-level change in Tennessee's high school graduation requirements, primarily targeting math proficiency, influenced college-going and field-of-study decisions.
+This paper uses causal inference methods to examine how a state-level change in Tennessee's high school graduation requirements, primarily targeting math proficiency, influenced course-taking, college-going, and field-of-study decisions.
 I develop an approach for aligning the rigor of high school math coursework with a continuous measure of college major “math intensity.”

 Master's Thesis [Paper]